 - The presence of condensation within electrical assets

 - Electrical asset corrosion and faulty installation

-Once the boundary and category have been established, the inspectors can make recommendations to help with potentially reducing the incident energy level as well as determine the appropriate PPE required to work around the assets.
-All results are documented, and labels can be generated to be placed on the equipment.
-These labels provide location-specific safety information for employees and also ensure your organization is following National Fire Protection Agency (NFPA) standards to improve employee safety when working on or near exposed live electrical parts.
+Once the boundary and category have been established, the inspectors can make recommendations to help reduce the incident energy level and determine the appropriate PPE required to work around the assets.
+All results are documented, and labels can be generated for the equipment.
+These labels provide location-specific safety information for employees and ensure your organization follows National Fire Protection Agency (NFPA) standards to improve employee safety when working on or near exposed live electrical parts.

 How We Take Arc Flash Hazard Assessments to the Next Level

-At SEAM Group, we partner with organizations around the world to help them with their arc flash hazard assessment needs.
+At SEAM Group, we partner with organizations worldwide to help them with their arc flash hazard assessment needs.
 But we go far beyond simply detecting anomalies and placing labels on electrical assets.
-While labels are important for communicating safety information, much more can and should be done to protect employees as well as your bottom line.
+While labels are important for communicating safety information, much more can and should be done to protect employees and your bottom line.

-To help your organization with understanding and prioritizing the results of your arc flash hazard assessment, we offer ViewPoint® — our web-based management solution that centralizes your assessment data in one spot.
+To help your organization understand and prioritize the results of your arc flash hazard assessment, we offer ViewPoint® — our web-based management solution that centralizes your assessment data in one spot.
 Whether you have a single facility or dozens, all asset data is collected and input for analysis.
-The main benefit of ViewPoint is a high-level overview of your results as well as in-depth details on asset conditions.
+The main benefit of ViewPoint is a high-level overview of your results and in-depth details on asset conditions.
 This provides an unparalleled level of information as well as prioritization to help you make the best decisions possible.

 Achieve Your Safety Goals with SEAM Group

-While electrical incidents have decreased nationwide in recent years, industry regulations continue to expand and apply more pressure on organizations to reduce them even further.
+While electrical incidents have decreased nationwide in recent years, industry regulations continue to expand and pressure organizations to reduce them even further.
 Don’t leave this important safety process to chance.
 Let SEAM Group help you maintain compliance while also enhancing the protections you offer to your employees.
 Speak with an arc flash hazard expert today.